Dota 2: Development

 The Dota series began in 2003 with Defense of the Ancients (DotA)—a mod for Blizzard Entertainment's Warcraft III: Reign of Chaos—created by the pseudonymous designer "Eul".
 An expansion pack for Warcraft III, The Frozen Throne, was released later that year; a series of Defense of the Ancients clone mods for the new game competed for popularity.
 DotA: Allstars by Steve Feak was the most successful, and Feak, with his friend Steve Mescon, created the official Defense of the Ancients community website and the holding company DotA-Allstars, LLC.
 When Feak retired from DotA: Allstars in 2005, a fellow website user under the pseudonym IceFrog, became its lead designer.
 By the late 2000s, Defense of the Ancients became one of the most popular mods worldwide, as well as a prominent esports game.
 IceFrog and Mescon later had a falling out in May 2009, which prompted the former to establish a new community website at playdota.com.
+Rob Pardo, the executive vice president of Blizzard Entertainment at the time, stated that the company had discussed with IceFrog in person the possibility of developing a MOBA but that they felt they were not ready to commit to such an endeavor.
 Valve's interest in the Dota intellectual property began when several veteran employees, including Team Fortress 2 designer Robin Walker and executive Erik Johnson, became fans of the mod and wanted to build a modern sequel.
 The company corresponded with IceFrog by email about his long-term plans for the project, and he was subsequently hired to design a sequel.
 IceFrog announced his new position through his blog in October 2009, with Dota 2 being announced a year later.